VitalyVorobyev/griddetector/doc/refine.md

 ### Inputs

-- Pyramid levels (`ImageF32`), coarse‐to‐fine.
+- Bundled line constraints per level, expressed in the image coordinates of `H0`.
 - Initial homography `H0` already rescaled to the current image coordinates.

 ### Stages

-1. Segment Extraction
-   - Use the LSD‑like extractor at each level with level‑aware thresholds.

-2. Edge Bundling
-   - Merge collinear, nearby segments into bundles.
-   - Each bundle stores a normalized line `ax+by+c=0`, a representative center, and a weight `strength = len×avg_mag`.

-3. Family Assignment
+1. Family Assignment
    - From `H`, compute directions to the vanishing points relative to the translation anchor.
    - Assign bundles to `u` or `v` families based on angular proximity (with a tolerance), ensuring minimal family support.

-4. Huber‑Weighted VP Estimation (IRLS)
+2. Huber‑Weighted VP Estimation (IRLS)
    - For each family, solve normal equations on `ax+by+c≈0` with weights from bundle strength and Huber weights (`δ/|residual|` beyond the inlier region).
    - Update vanishing points; iterate a few times or until convergence.

-5. Anchor Update
+3. Anchor Update
    - Estimate a stable anchor as the intersection of the heaviest `u` and `v` bundles.

-6. Coarse‑to‑Fine Progression
+4. Coarse‑to‑Fine Progression
-   - Apply steps 1–5 from coarse → fine, using the previous level’s `H` as initialization.
+   - Apply steps 1–3 from coarse → fine, using the previous level’s `H` as initialization.
    - Early stop on small relative update; accumulate a confidence score and keep the last good `H` for fallback.

 ### Outputs